basarat/typescript-book/docs/styleguide/styleguide.md

 ## Quotes

-Prefer double quotes (`"`).
+* Prefer double quotes (`"`).

 > Reasons: Allows easier copy paste of objects into JSON.
 Allows people to use other languages to work without changing their quote character.
 Allows you to use apostrophe s e.g. `He's not going.`.

-When you can't use double try back ticks (\`).
-These generally represent the intent of complex enough strings.
+* When you can't use double try back ticks (\`).

+> Reason: These generally represent the intent of complex enough strings.

 ## Spaces

 Use `4` spaces.
 Not tabs.

 > Reason: The TypeScript team does this.
 More JavaScript teams do this.
 This is the default setting in the TypeScript language service.

+## Semicolons

+Use semicolons.

+> Reasons: Explicit semicolons helps language formatting tools give consistent results.
+ASI (automatic semicolon insertion) can trip new devs e.g. `return` statements.